arifurrahmanns/Lumabase/DEVELOPMENT.md

 # Developer Guide

-This document provides technical details on how to extend and scale the Rof Database Client.
+This document provides technical details on how to extend and scale the Lumabase.

 ## Architecture Overview